- Our people

 - OUR PRODUCTS

-Martin joined the roadstone business in 1985 as a sales co-ordinator.
-He quickly moved on to become a Sales Representative for Northamptonshire and then Field Sales Manager and main Board Director for the Midlands region within five years.
+Martin joined the original Galliford Road Stone business in 1985 as a Sales Co-ordinator.
+He quickly moved on to become Sales Representative for Northamptonshire and then Field Sales Manager before taking up a role as Board Director for the Midlands region within five years.
 He led the 1997 management buy-out that established GRS and was Managing Director until 2012 when he became Chairman.

-Jon joined in 1997 as a sales co-ordinator for East London based at Kings Cross.
-He then moved on to become Sales Representative for that area before being appointed to the role of Regional Manager for London and South East.
-He joined the GRS board in 2007 as Southern Regional Director and, after leading a management buyout in 2012, went on to take up the role of CEO.
+Jon joined GRS during its formation in 1997 as a Sales Co-ordinator for East London based at Kings Cross.
+He then moved up to become Sales Representative for the same area before being appointed to the role of Regional Manager for London and South East.
+He was promoted to the GRS Board in 2007 as Southern Regional Director and, after leading a management buyout in 2012, took up the role of Group CEO.

 Antony Beamish – Managing Director, GRS Trading

-Antony joined the company in 2002 as a sales co-ordinator for Hertfordshire based at Houghton Regis.
-He then held several positions including regional sales and business development.
-In 2008 he was appointed Regional Manager for London and South East, and joined the board in 2012 as Regional Director before taking on the MD role for GRS Trading.
+Antony joined the company in 2002 as a Sales Co-ordinator for Hertfordshire based at Houghton Regis.
+He then progressed through several positions responsible for regional sales and business development.
+In 2008 he was appointed Regional Manager for London and South East, and joined the GRS Board in 2012 as Regional Director before taking on the MD role for GRS Trading.

 Lee Hudson – Managing Director, GRS Building Products